When I fell pregnant for the first time, one of the most exciting things was getting to choose my baby’s name.

 Or so I thought.

 My husband at the time had other ideas.
 I say ‘at the time’ because I’m divorced now and there’s a reason for that.
 My then husband was extremely controlling in ways that were pretty unfair and that included choosing names for our children.
-All three of them.

 It was pretty and perfect, just like she was going to be.
 But my partner had other ideas.
 He’d decided from a very early age he was going to have his children’s names in honour of every fucking person in his family.

 This seems often to be the case.
 Many parents struggle to find a name they both agree on.
 But in most instances, you’ll find, considering the mother does the majority of leg work, dads will eventually agree on whatever the mother chooses.
 If only.